eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This element specifies on which network interfaces Cyclone DDS listens to multicasts.
+This element specifies which network interfaces Cyclone DDS listens to multicasts.
 The following options are available:

  * all: listen for multicasts on all multicast-capable interfaces; or

  * any: listen for multicasts on the operating system default interface; or

- * preferred: listen for multicasts on the preferred interface (General/Interface/NetworkInterface with highest priority); or
+ * preferred: listen for multicasts on the preferred interface (General/Interface/NetworkInterface with the highest priority); or

  * none: does not listen for multicasts on any interface; or

- * a comma-separated list of network addresses: configures Cyclone DDS to listen for multicasts on all of the listed addresses.
+ * a comma-separated list of network addresses: configures Cyclone DDS to listen for multicasts on all listed addresses.